schodet/nxt-python/docs/handbook/overview.rst

 Communication is done through USB or Bluetooth.
-You can also relay communication over the network through another computer running the :command:`nxt_server` program which is part of NXT-Python.
+You can also relay communication over the network through another computer running the :command:`nxt-server` program which is part of NXT-Python.

 The Brick Object